 I first studied Philosophy, Politics and Economics at the University of Oxford.
-After a year working at a mission school in Zaire (now the Democratic Republic of the Congo) and a further year working in Leeds, I moved to the University of Cambridge to study Theology.
+After a year working at a mission school in Zaire (now the Democratic Republic of the Congo) and a further year working in the property sector in Leeds, I moved to the University of Cambridge to study Theology.
 I was ordained to the diaconate in 1998 and to the priesthood in 1999.
 In 2000-2001 I was acting Dean of Jesus College, Cambridge and Director of Studies in Theology.
 From 2001 to 2004 I was Chaplain of Hertford College, Oxford.
 During this time in Oxford, I was also honorary Chaplain to Helen House and Douglas House, hospices for children and young adults with life-limiting illness.
 This led to a particular interest in theological anthropology and the theology of disability, topics which I now include in undergraduate modules.
 I was Senior Lecturer at the University of Wales, Lampeter from 2004 and moved to the University of Nottingham in 2009, becoming Head of Department in 2013.
 I came to Durham as Van Mildert Professor of Divinity in September 2015.
-I am a native of Nottingham and a lifelong fan of Nottingham Forest as well as a lover of cricket, rugby, food, film, books and France.
+I am a native of Nottingham and a lover of cricket, rugby, food, film, books, and France.

 Whilst teleology remains deeply controversial, scientific description (if not explanation) frequently utilises purposive concepts, particularly in the life sciences.
-For example, it is hard to describe the workings of the immune system without referring to purposes and goals.
-Are these merely heuristic and metaphorical or do they perform a properly explanatory role?
+For example, it is hard to describe the workings of the immune or digestive systems without referring to purposes and goals.
+Are these merely heuristic and metaphorical, or do they perform a properly explanatory role?
 Is there a scientific mode of explanation which does not refer to teleology which nevertheless is metaphysically incomplete and leaves open the possibility of other modes of understanding that are teleological?
 Meanwhile, the idea that creation finds its purpose in God and its way in Christ is central to the Christian theology of creation and many forms of ethics centred on virtue and natural law.
-So my long term project, entitled Creation's Ends: Teleology, Ethics and the Natural, addresses the question of teleology in relation to its place in the history of ideas, the nature of metaphysical and scientific explanation and its theological presuppositions and implications in the doctrine of creation.
+So my long term project, entitled Creation's Ends: Teleology, Ethics and the Natural, addresses the question of teleology in relation to its place in the history of ideas, the nature of metaphysical and scientific explanation, and its theological presuppositions and implications in the doctrine of creation.
 An initial aim will be to shed the association of teleology with design and, utilising metaphysics and theology from the Platonic, Aristotelian and Thomist traditions, to formulate a different kind of teleogical view of creation in whcih final causes are intrinsic to the natural order yet also point to a transcendent source.
-The next stage of this project will be sketched in the Stanton Lectures in Philosophy of Religion at the University of Cambridge in February and March 2017.
+I sketched the beginnigs of this project in the Stanton Lectures in Philosophy of Religion at the University of Cambridge in February and March 2017.
 In 2017 I delivered the Areopagus Lecture in Charlottesville, Virginia.
 This gives an accessible overview of my current work.

-In addition to my research in the doctrine of creation, I have published on the relation between theology and philosophy, Augustine of Hippo, the wider thought of Thomas Aquinas, the fifteenth century German Cardinal and philosopher Nicholas of Cusa (1401-1464) and the twentieth century Catholic theologians Henri de Lubac (1896-1991) and Hans Urs von Balthasar (1905-1988).
-In 2009 I co-edited The Radical Orthodoxy Reader with John Milbank and you can listen to me give a brief introduction ot Radical Orthodoxy here..
-A general book on the doctrine of creation, Creation: A Guide for the Perplexed, will be published by Bloomsbury in early 2017.
+As well as my research in the doctrine of creation, I have published on the relation between theology and philosophy, Augustine of Hippo (354-430), the wider thought of Thomas Aquinas (c.1225-1274), the fifteenth century German Cardinal and philosopher Nicholas of Cusa (1401-1464), and the twentieth century Catholic theologians Henri de Lubac (1896-1991) and Hans Urs von Balthasar (1905-1988).
+In 2009 I co-edited The Radical Orthodoxy Reader with John Milbank and you can listen to me give a brief introduction ot Radical Orthodoxy here.

-Aside from my work in the Department of Theology and Religion, I am also an Anglican priest and residentiary Canon of Durham Cathedral.
+Aside from my work in the Department of Theology and Religion, I am an Anglican priest and residentiary Canon of Durham Cathedral.
 This joint role of University Professor and Cathedral Canon, which has its origins in the foundation of the University by the Bishop of Durham and the Cathedral Chapter in 1832, connects the work of academic theology with the daily life of the Church.
-I sit on the Anglican Communion's faith and order commission (the Inter Anglican Standing Commission on Unity, Faith and Order) and serve on the academic board of the Archbishop's Examination in Theology and the Research Degrees Panel of the Church of England's Ministry Division.
+From 2009 to 2020, I sat on the Anglican Communion's faith and order commission (the Inter Anglican Standing Commission on Unity, Faith and Order) and currently serve on the Academic Board of the Lambeth Research Degrees in Theology, and the Research Degrees Panel of the Church of England's Ministry Division.

 Prospective Research Students

-I currently have a full cohort of doctoral students, but I am keen to hear from prospective doctoral students who wish to research in the area of Christian doctrine and philosophy, particualrly the doctrine of creation, theological anthropology, the thought of Thomas Aquinas, the historical relationship between theology and science, and modern systematic theology including the thought of the Reformed theologian Karl Barth (1886-1968).
+I currently have a full cohort of doctoral students, but I am keen to hear from prospective students who are considering research in the area of Christian doctrine and philosophy, particualrly the doctrine of creation, theological anthropology, the thought of Thomas Aquinas, the historical relationship between theology and science, and modern systematic theology.

 - Oliver, Simon, Kilby, Karen & O'Loughlin, Tom (2012).
 Faithful Reading: New Essays in Honour of Fergus Kerr, O.P.
 London: Bloomsbury.